 When Can a Child Decide Which Parent to Live With?

-“The reasonable preference of the child, if the court deems the child to be of sufficient ability, age, and maturity to express an independent, reliable preference.”
-(Minnesota Statute §518.17).
+Specifically, a court must consider “The reasonable preference of the child, if the court deems the child to be of sufficient ability, age, and maturity to express an independent, reliable preference.”
+(Minn.
+Stat.
+518.17) Therefore, although a child can’t decide custody, the court will at least consider a child’s preference.

-Although a child’s preference alone would never determine a custody arrangement in a divorce or custody case in Minnesota, it can still have an impact.
-Although there is no rigidly defined cutoff, typically by the time the child is 11 or 12 years old, the child’s preference will start to significantly influence a custody decision.
+However, by the time a child is 11 or 12 years old, a child’s preference starts to have more influence on a custody decision.
 By the time a child is 16 or older, particularly when the child has the ability to drive, the child’s preference may be given substantial weight by the court.

-In fact, in cases where the child is 16 years old or older, judges are well aware that no matter what they rule, the child is very likely to “vote with their feet” regarding which parent to stay with.
-Realistically, once a child has the ability to drive and his/her own vehicle, it can become more difficult to enforce a custody determination and/or parenting time.
-However, it’s important to note that just how much weight to give any child’s preference is determined on a case-by-case basis by the court.
+When a child is 16 or older, judges are aware that no matter what they rule, the child is very likely to “vote with his or her feet”.
+As a result, once a child has the ability to drive and his or her own vehicle, it can be more difficult to enforce a custody or parenting time order.
+However, even with that being said, how much weight a child’s preference is given is determined on a case-by-case basis by the court.

-When a Child’s Preference Doesn’t Matter in a Minnesota Custody or Divorce Proceeding
+When Child’s Preference Doesn’t Impact Custody or Divorce Cases

-In some custody and divorce cases, the child’s preference will not have any role in the court’s final decision.
-For instance, Minnesota judges will not consider the child’s preference in a custody or divorce proceeding when:
+However, there are some custody and divorce cases in which the child’s preference does not have any role in the court’s decision.
+For instance:

 1. The child is too young to reasonably express a preference.

-2. The child lacks the cognitive ability, intellectual and/or developmental functioning required.
+2. The child lacks the cognitive ability, intellectual and/or developmental functioning.

-3. One parent (either deliberately or incidentally) influences the child’s stated preference.
+3. One parent (either deliberately or incidentally) influences the child’s preference.

 Parental Pressure on a Child’s Preference

-In terms of number 3, Minnesota judges are aware of parental influence and pressure.
-This is part of the reason why the statute reads, “…and maturity to express an independent, reliable preference.”
-(Minnesota Statute §518.17).
-A judge may conclude that the child is not able to make an independent or reliable preference, because one parent has repeatedly bad-mouthed the other parent, or gone so far as to instruct the child to express preference for him/her over the other parent in a proceeding.
+As a result, a judge may conclude that a child is not able to make an independent or reliable preference.
+A judge may come to this conclusion when one parent has repeatedly bad-mouthed the other parent, or gone so far as to instruct the child to express preference for him or her over the other parent.
 In those circumstances, a judge may hold this kind of behavior against the offending parent when making a final custody determination.